woctezuma/steam-palette-extractor/README.md

 ### Match palettes

-The distance between colors can be:
+The distance between palettes can be:
 - the Mean Pairwise Distance,
 - the Hausdorff distance,
 - a modified Hausdorff "distance",